 Frozen packets or tubes of reconstituted juice may also be purchased at your local supermarket.
 They can be stored in you home freezer for a number of years, leaving you with the DIY job of adding the water when there is a need.

 Is Reconstituted Fruit Juice Nutritious?

-Reconstituted fruit juice labels may also be misleading, as there is no current Australian regulation to enforce juice companies' list where the concentrate itself originates.
-Domestic harvests can great vary season to season in Australia, and shortfalls of juice concentrate used to in the reconstituted juices may be imported from offshore.
+Reconstituted fruit juice labels may also be misleading, as there is no current Australian regulation to enforce juice companies.
+Domestic harvests can greatly vary season to season in Australia, and shortfalls of juice concentrate used to in the reconstituted juices may be imported from offshore.
 This is especially concerning when there is possibility the concentrate comes from countries such as China, where there are no strict health codes of practice in place.
 It is also worth checking the labels to ensure the reconstituted juice hasn't been produced from less expensive juices such as apple or grape, which offer a significantly less nutritional value.
 Please keep your eye out for reconstituted juices that contain the artificial preservative sodium benzonate as well.

 If you are looking for an environment-friendly juice option, reconstituted juice may not be the product for you either, especially when you consider the huge amounts of energy (in the form of fuels which could otherwise be conserved) that is spent in the processing, transportation, and reconstitution of the juice.
-This only leaves you with a heavier environmental conscious, and the world with yet another reason to contribute to global warming.
+The world does not need another product that contributes to global warming.
 All in the name of juice that essentially tastes the same to its freshly squeezed counterpart.

 How to Choose Nutritious Juice